Stay up to date with notifications from The Independent

 Prudence’s profile is far more discreet than that of half-siblings Lachlan, James or Elisabeth (Reuters)

 But Prudence has been thrust into the spotlight after Murdoch senior sparked a charged succession war last year.
-Until then, all four of his oldest children had an equal share in the votes that controlled the Murdoch family trust.
+Until then, his first four children had an equal share in the votes that controlled the Murdoch family trust.
 But then Rupert moved to rewrite the trust’s terms to ensure favoured son Lachlan could secure control, according to The New York Times.

 And Elisabeth, James and Prudence do not agree.